jay-johnson/docker-sphinx-bootstrap/README.rst

 Stop the Container
 ~~~~~~~~~~~~~~~~~~

-To stop the conatiner run:
+To stop the container run:

 ::